Another Time, Another Place (Bryan Ferry album)

-Another Time, Another Place was Bryan Ferry's second studio album as a solo artist.
+Another Time, Another Place is the second solo studio album by the English singer Bryan Ferry.
 The album reached #4 in the UK charts in 1974.

 Recording took place in London at Island, Ramport and AIR studios.
-Like These Foolish Things, Another Time, Another Place is essentially a cover album, with the exception of the last song, which gave its title to the album and was written by Ferry.
+Like These Foolish Things, Another Time, Another Place is essentially a cover album, with the exception of the title track, which gave its title to the album and was written by Ferry.
 It featured a Bob Dylan song ("A Hard Rain's a-Gonna Fall" on the former LP, "It Ain't Me Babe" on the latter) and a standard (the title track of These Foolish Things, "Smoke Gets in Your Eyes" on Another Time, Another Place) but while These Foolish Things emphasized an early-'60s girl-group repertoire, Another Time, Another Place turned to soul music (Sam Cooke, Ike & Tina Turner) and country music (Kris Kristofferson, Willie Nelson, Joe South).

 Critical reception

 Reviewing for AllMusic, critic Ned Raggett wrote of the album "The album as a whole feels a touch more formal than its predecessor, but Ferry and company, plus various brass and string sections, turn on the showiness enough to make it all fun.
-A harbringer of solo albums to come appears at end -- the title track, a Ferry original."
-And the critic Robert Christgau wrote of the album "Comedy routines are rarely as funny the second time around, especially when you've used up your best lines--"The `In' Crowd" is the only zinger Ferry comes up with here."
+A harbinger of solo albums to come appears at end -- the title track, a Ferry original."